Chris-Cumming/Year-2-Assignments/README.md

 # Year-2-Assignments
-Holds all code I wrote for PX281, Computational Physics module, during my 2nd year at Warwick University
+Holds all the code I wrote for PX281, a Computational Physics module, during my 2nd year at Warwick University.
+Module was split into 6 assignments with the final assignment being a project, with a choice of projects to choose from.
+Each assignment was targeted at certain parts of computatiunal physics, such as: basic data analyis, integration and differentiation in physics, modelling physics with random numbers, ordinary differential equations in physics.
+The main modules used were NumPy, SciPy and matplotlib.